gabfelix/dotfiles/README.md

 - `lazygit`
 - `uwsm`

-### i3 Packages
-I recently had to return to i3 because of bad performance on my external monitor with the NVIDIA driver under Wayland.
-This happened on GNOME and Hyprland, so I'm just going back, at least for now.

-These are put on top of the previous hyrpland setup's packages, so there is some overlap and common dependencies I'm not putting in because they're already listed above (example: I have `dunst` in here, but not `libnotify`.

-- `i3-wm`
-- `xorg`
-- `xorg-xinit`
-- `i3status`: Default status bar
-- `feh`: Setting wallpaper
-- `dunst`: Notifications
-- `xclip`: Clipboard

 ### AUR
+I try not to pull too much stuff from the AUR for the default setup for security concerns.

-- `paru-bin` # The AUR helper I use, install this first
+- `paru-bin` # The AUR helper I use, install this by cloning first
-- `nvm`
-- `librewolf-bin`